greffgreff/signal-protocol-app/README.md

     <img src="https://user-images.githubusercontent.com/56337726/230773111-df68560c-d360-4556-8beb-8392b89af6b7.jpg" width="47%">
 </div>

-The messages transfered over the network through the server look like the following.
-Note the lack of ledgible messages (from the node console):
+The messages transfered over the network through the server look like the following (from the node console).
+Note the lack of ledgible messages:

 ```
 {